ChiragSaxena-In/sandboxed-cli-toolkit/README.md

 ├─────────┼─────────────────────────────────────────────┤
 │ Success │ false                                       │
 ├─────────┼─────────────────────────────────────────────┤
-│ Error   │ Rejected: ".." path traversal is not allowed.│ └─────────┴─────────────────────────────────────────────┘
+│ Error   │ Rejected: ".." path traversal is not allowed│ └─────────┴─────────────────────────────────────────────┘
 ```